-Taking your children for their annual dentist visits is important to keep their teeth healthy as well as to encourage healthy oral hygiene habits early on.
+It is important to take children for annual dental visits to keep their teeth healthy and encourage positive oral hygiene habits from a young age.

 3. Use Relaxation Techniques

 According to research, simple deep breathing exercises, such as deep inhalation and slow exhalation (while focusing on how the breathing feels) or asking a child to blow bubbles through a wand, can help bring relief.